-k, and NRB are as defined in TS 38.211 [9].
+k and are as defined in TS 38.211 [9].
+NRB for each BS channel bandwidth and subcarrier spacing is specified in sub-clause 5.3.2.

 On the NBC issue, if a new UE capability is introduced, gNB knows which UE can be configured with channel bandwidth on any 10 KHz raster, and which UE (legacy UE) can be configured on 100 KHz raster only.
 With this information, both new UE and legacy UE can work well through the network planning.